devhliu/wrt-project/radon_inversion/README.md

 Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D via projection theorem.

-  * RtFt_2d.m -- Fourier transform of Radon transforms in 2D along shift variable
+  * RtFt_2d.m - Fourier transform of Radon transforms in 2D along shift variable
-  * RtFt_3d.m -- Fourier transforms of Radon transforms in 3D along shift variable
+  * RtFt_3d.m - Fourier transforms of Radon transforms in 3D along shift variable
-  * lgwt.m -- script for computation of Gaussian nodes in interval [-1, 1] (it is used in RtFt_3d.m for computations of latitude angles on the two-dimensional sphere)
+  * lgwt.m - script for computation of Gaussian nodes in interval [-1, 1] (used in RtFt_3d.m for computations
+              of latitude angles on the two-dimensional sphere)
-  * nfft_reconstruct_3d.m -- application
+  * nfft_reconstruct_3d.m -- application of inverse Fourier transform to the data returned by RtFt_3d.m

 #### Dependencies